-It’s a lesson he’ll bring with him as he hosts Global Citizen Prize on Dec.
-13 at the Royal Albert Hall in London — an awards ceremony to celebrate the activists leading the fight to end extreme poverty, that will also be broadcast around the world later in December.
-Stay tuned for more information about when, where, and how you can tune in to watch the show!
+It’s a lesson he brought with him as he hosted Global Citizen Prize on Dec.
+13 at the Royal Albert Hall in London — an award ceremony to celebrate the activists leading the fight to end extreme poverty, that will also be broadcast around the world in December.
+You can find out here how, where, and when to tune in and watch the show wherever you are.

 Let’s now return to that unbuttoned shirt.
 It’s not the main evidence as to why Legend is a 21st century hottie — we like to think it’s more about what lies under it.
 (His heart, people!
 We’re definitely talking about his heart!)

 👀👀 1995-ish. pic.twitter.com/7dC1S5gG9p— Idris Elba (@idriselba) November 14, 2019